Course Info / Syllabus

 Perform the following exercise on your AWS instance.

-1. In the ubuntu user’s home directory, make a file with sudo named sudowho.txt
+1. As the ubuntu user, in the ubuntu user’s home directory, make a file with sudo named madewithsudo.txt

-4. Modify the permissions and ownership to make ubuntu the owner and crew the group associated with the file.
+5. Modify the permissions and ownership to make ubuntu the owner and squad the group associated with madewithsudo.txt.
+Give both the ability to view and edit the file.

 Resources